DISCOVER-Robotics/sdk/examples/airbot_aloha/README.md

 - `-f`: Data collection frequency, default is 15Hz.
 - `-gn`: The number of robot teach-follow group to execute in the system, default is 1.

+For mobile usage, there are some other parameters you can set:

+- `-mn`: The name of the map to build/load that is used to move the base to a absolute pose.
+- `-sp`: The move speed of the RobotBase when moving to a target pose.
+The value can be low, medium, high or float value ∈ (0, 1.5].

 #### Excution Example

 - One teacher with one follower:
     ```bash
-    airbot_demonstrate -c 0 -mts 100 -tn test_task -sjp 0.0 0.0 0.0 0.0 0.0 0.0 0.0
+    airbot_demonstrate -c 0 -mts 100 -tn example_task -sjp 0.0 0.0 0.0 0.0 0.0 0.0 0.0
     ```
 - Two teachers with two followers:
     ```bash
-    airbot_demonstrate_dual -c 0 -mts 100 -tn test_task -sjpl 0.0 0.0 0.0 0.0 0.0 0.0 0.0 -sjpr 0.0 0.0 0.0 0.0 0.0 0.0 0.0
+    airbot_demonstrate -c 0 2 -mts 200 -tn example_task -gn 2 -sjp 0.0 0.0 0.0 0.0 0.0 0.0 0.0 0.0 0.0 0.0 0.0 0.0 0.0 0.0
     ```

 #### Key Descriptions

-> Do not press or hold keys continuously; otherwise, the key's behavior will repeat sequentially.
+> * Do not press or hold keys continuously; otherwise, the key's behavior will repeat sequentially.
+>
+> * For mobile usage, you can see an additional step information in the terminal after executing the command above.
+>  > * If you haven't built any maps in the current environment or the previous map works wrong, you need to press `1` to create a new one.
+After pressing, the terminal will prompt you to move the robot base to a desired origin position, and then press `Enter` again at that position, and then you can push the robot base around the environment to build the map.
+Then press `s` to save the map and press `o` to move the robot base to origin.
+> > * If you have a good map, you can press 2 to load it and the robot base will take some time to localize and then it will auto move to the origin.
+> > * If you just want to use the robotic arms immediately, you can press `3` to skip this step but the pose control of the robot base may work wrong.

-After excuting the command above, the terminal will be cleaned and you can use keyboard to control.
+After excuting the command above, you can use the keyboard of your computer to control.
 The key descriptions are as follows:

 - `g`: Toggle teach mode on/off.
 - `Spacebar`: Start/stop episode data recording.
 - `q`: Discard the current record.
 - `0`: Return the robotic arm to the initial position.
-- `p`: Print current robotic arm states information.
-If the information is not displayed properly, increase your terminal width.
+- `p`: Print current robot states information.

 #### Operational Steps